-Featured below is a series of films and editorial features produced by SCOTLAND: The Big Picture and commissioned by the Fishmongers’ Company’s Charitable Trust providing information and inspiration for land managers seeking to embark on a journey of river catchment restoration.
+Featured below is a series of films and editorial features produced by SCOTLAND: The Big Picture and funded by the Fishmongers’ Company’s Charitable Trust providing information and inspiration for land managers seeking to embark on a journey of river catchment restoration.
 Creating Riverwoods showcases a series of case studies – featuring landowners, gamekeepers and fisheries experts who have come together to restore the health of Scotland’s threatened rivers, through a range of practical interventions.
 It is hoped that the transformative positive effects of their actions will further increase appetite and ambition for ecological restoration in and around our rivers.

 or find your local rivers/fisheries trust below

 Atlantic salmon need cold, clean water.
 With increasing water temperatures now adding to the many pressures facing this iconic fish, creating shade by restoring native woodland along Scotland’s exposed riverbanks has become a race against time.

 With thanks to Kyle of Sutherland Fisheries Trust, Alexander Forestry, Lower Oykel Fishings and Forestry and Land Scotland.

 Globally, wetlands are disappearing three times faster than forests.
 As climate breakdown increases the likelihood of heavy rainfall events, efforts are being made across Scotland to reunite rivers with their natural flood plains, revitalising wetlands and slowing river flows, creating dividends for both people and wildlife.

 With thanks to Dee Catchment Partnership, Atlantic Salmon Trust, Forth Rivers Trust, Tweed Forum and Crookston Farm.